gabeklein/expressive-mvc/README.md

 ### `get`

-Besides making bracket-notation possible (i.e. `get["property"]`), there is a good reason to have `get`.
+Good for bracket-notation (i.e. `get["property"]`), and avoiding clutter where necessary.

+Also, the main way to ignore updates. <br/>

 Usually, when you read an observable value directly, a controller will assume you want to refresh anytime that property changes.
-In a lot of situations, this isn't the case, and so `get` acts as a bypass.
+In a lot of situations, this isn't the case, and so `get` serves as a bypass.

-It comes in handy mostly when using values from inside a closure, such as a callback or event-handler.
+It comes in handy the most, when using values from inside a closure, such as callbacks and event-handlers.

 <br/>

 <h2 id="concept-method">Adding methods</h2>

 What's a controller without some methods?
-Add some *actions* [(similar to that of MobX)](https://mobx.js.org/refguide/action.html) to easily abstract changes to our state.
+Let's add some *actions* [(similar to that of MobX)](https://mobx.js.org/refguide/action.html) to easily abstract changes to our state.

 ```jsx
 class CountControl extends VC {